Healthy and Delicious: Costa Rican Recipes

 - One tablespoon mustard

 - One teaspoon salt

 - Large lettuce leaves or Spring greens mix

 - Pepper to taste

 Blend mayo, mustard, salt and pepper in a bowl and add chopped hearts of palm.
 Lightly dress lettuce or Spring greens with light vinaigrette in a separate bowl and top with a heart of palm mixture.
+Maybe squeeze some fresh lime juice on top for an additional pop of flavor.
 Yields 3-4 servings.